 What are some issues with hidden deck fasteners?

 - Slower installation time

 - Pre-drilling is often required

 What do I use to attach a ledger board?

 Through-bolts or ledger screws are used to attach a deck’s ledger board to the house.
 Through-bolts are used when the interior of the wall cavity is accessible during installation.
 Ledger screws function like lag bolts and are driven into the home’s rim joist.

 What screws do I use for a regular construction project?

 Basic flat head deck screws and wood deck screws are commonly used for most general purpose wood-working projects.
 This includes joist, blocking and stair stringer installation.
 The most popular screws we sell for this purpose are the R4 Deck Screws By GRK Fasteners.

-What screws to use for a deck?
+What screws should I use for a deck frame?

 Deck screws are much more highly recommended to build a deck per engineers and official building code regulations.
 While nails tend to be less expensive, deck screws actually tighten and hold the fibers of the wood together providing a stronger, more durable hold.